-Around this time is when people start to think about next year so I’m sending you 5 financial advisor marketing strategies for 2022.
+Around this time is when people start to think about next year so I’m sending you nine financial advisor marketing strategies for 2022 (plus one bonus).
 These are a little bit unusual so I hope they don’t freak you out too much!

 For those of you who are new to my blog/podcast, my name is Sara.
 I am a CFA® charterholder and I used to be a financial advisor.
 I have a weekly newsletter in which I talk about financial advisor lead generation topics which is best described as “fun and irreverent.”
 So please subscribe!

-#1 Get a basic crisis marketing plan together
+#1 Put a basic crisis marketing plan together

 As of the time of the writing of this blog, the Fed has announced its intention to taper in 2022.
 This may potentially cause some market volatility.